imbo/imbo/docs/installation/upgrading.rst

 Imbo-1.2.0
 ----------

-Below are changes you need to perform when upgrading to Imbo-1.2.0.
+Below are the changes you need to be aware of when upgrading to Imbo-1.2.0.

 .. contents::
     :local:
-    :depth: 1
+    :depth: 2

 Response to metadata write operations
 +++++++++++++++++++++++++++++++++++++